 Bonding procedures do not require advanced preparation.
-At Kevin Kay DDS Family & Cosmetic Dentistry, we will perform the procedure under local anesthesia.
+At Kevin Kay DDS Comprehensive Family Dentistry, we will perform the procedure under local anesthesia.
 We will start by shaving off a minute amount of enamel so that the resin can affix to your tooth.
 We will then add an adhesive agent to the surface of the tooth and add the composite resin.
 A special curing light is used to bond the resin to your tooth.
 We will trim off the excess amount of resin and then polish the tooth until it shines like your natural teeth.

 Benefits of Bonding